Dynamic range, loudness war… such a slippery argument to talk about, right?! But, I have a brave heart so, let’s dive in!

 Even though volume in music has always been slightly rising throughout the years, the arrival of the CD era during the earliest eighties, fostered the very first important change.

 Most record labels had the sensation that louder CDs worked better.
-Record labels started pushing the loudness level more and more reaching crazy limits.
+Record labels started pushing the loudness level more and more reaching wild limits.
 It became a sort of ‘obsession with compression’.

 In the meantime, recording studios had some significant changes.
 This was during the nineties and even more in the noughties, when the outboard went progressively replaced by digital audio.